Improper Monitoring of Fetal Heart Rate Attorneys in Denver

 If your baby was harmed because your medical team did not act quickly enough, did not have the proper equipment, or did not take your concerns seriously, consider speaking with an experienced Denver birth injury attorney to learn what your legal rights are.

-Contact Leventhal & Puga, P.C., at (303) 759-9945 for a free consultation.
-We have a team of dedicated birth injury attorneys who have handled cases across the United States.
+Contact Leventhal Puga Braley P.C. at (303) 759-9945 for a free consultation.
+We have a team of dedicated birth injury lawyers who have handled cases across the United States.
 We will fight on your child’s behalf, and you owe us nothing until we reach a satisfactory settlement or verdict.